jrcopeti/jrcopeti/README.md

 I really like to create beautiful and functional web applications that resonates with the intended audience, and I am looking for new challenges and opportunities to grow.

-I'm currently working as freelancer teacher at Le Wagon Berlin.
-Graduated in web development at the same institution, my journey has allowed me to not only absorb new knowledge, but also share it.

 ### Open to work

 I'm actively looking for a Frontend or Fullstack role.
-At the moment, I'm working with languages such as JavaScript and TypeScript, using React, but also have great interest in expading my skill set to other languages and frameworks.
+At the moment, I'm working with languages such as TypeScript, using React, but also have great interest in expading my skill set to other languages and frameworks.

 I am deeply dedicated to programming and am thrilled to continue my journey in the tech industry.
 My goal is to join a team where I can grow and learn from others, while also contributing with my own knowledge and experience.